baolongt/wg-identity-authentication/topics/icrc_114_validate_batch_call.md

 ## Assumptions

-- The signer supports ICRC-112 or has polyfill for handling ICRC-112 (Internet Identity).
+- The signer supports ICRC-112.
 - The validate canister is provided by relying party requesting the ICRC-112 call.
 - The validate canister is trusted by the user.
 Interactions with malicious canisters are not covered by this specification.
 In particular, interacting with a malicious canisters can produce arbitrary outcomes.